DataDog/documentation/content/en/security/cspm/_index.md

 ## Review and remediate findings

-Investigate details using the [Security Findings Explorer][10].
+Investigate details using the [Misconfigurations Explorer][10].
 View detailed information about a resource, such as configuration, compliance rules applied to the resource, and tags that provide additional context about who owns the resource and its location within your environment.
 If a finding does not match your business use case or is an accepted risk, you can [mute the finding][13] up to an indefinite period of time.

 {{< img src="security/cspm/findings_explorer.png" alt="CSM Misconfigurations Findings Explorer" width="100%">}}